Login

 It's important to know your ISO classification before you install a clean room, though if your classification level changes, it's often easier to make adjustments in a modular clean room versus a permanent structure.

 Within your modular clean room, several features are available to help you maintain your standard.
 You may have air samplers or settle plates to measure the level of contamination in the room.
 Your fume hood removes toxic vapors quickly, so technicians do not breathe them in.
-HEPA filters are there to trap particles as little as .3 micron in size.
+HEPA filters are there to trap particles as little as .3 microns in size.
 If you need to meet higher standards, Ultra Low Particulate Air (ULPA) is also an option.

 Cost